Lockheed Martin, EMC to develop tech projects in Israel

 Under the arrangement, Lockheed Martin and EMC will identify a series of development opportunities that can be contracted to Ben-Gurion University, which is in Beersheba, and other experts.

-“We expect this collaboration with Lockheed Martin will help EMC continue to rapidly accelerate our important research and development,” said Orna Berry, general manager of EMC’s Israel center.
+“We expect this collaboration with Lockheed Martin will help EMC continue to rapidly accelerate our important research and development,” said Orna Berry, general manager of EMC’s Israel centre.

 EMC employs more than 1,000 people in Israel and has invested billions of dollars through the acquisition of nine Israeli companies, various investments in Israeli technologies, and the establishment of sales and R&D centres.